-The Law Office of Whitney L. Thompon, a Houston estate planning firm take the role of helping families plan ahead and ensure their loved ones are well-provided for after they pass away.
+The Law Office of Whitney L. Thompon, a Houston estate planning firm takes the role of helping families plan ahead and ensure their loved ones are well-provided for after they pass away.

 To learn more about Texas estate planning, call the Law Office of Whitney L. Thompson at (281) 214-0173.

 Houston estate lawyers have the task of helping people prepare wills, trusts, or other estate planning processes in Houston, Texas.
-They may also be able to help families go through the probate process.
+An experienced lawyer may also be able to help families go through the probate process.
 Speaking with skilled estate attorneys may be able to give you an insight into what your options are.
-Contact us today to schedule an appointment with a skilled Texas lawyer for planning your estate.
+Contact our firm today to schedule an appointment with a skilled Texas lawyer to plan your estate.

 As a parent, one of the most important responsibilities we have is planning the well-being and future of our children.
 However, if you die while your children are still minors, without wills or trusts in place, Texas laws will also determine who will care for them when you are gone.

 Under the law in the state of Texas, should you die without a will, your minor children will be raised by the surviving parent.
 But what happens if both parents are no longer alive in Houston?
 The law regarding state intestate succession will then look to a grandparent.
 If more than one grandparent is still alive, the court will make a determination based on what they feel is in the best interests of the child.
 If no grandparent is alive, then the courts will consider the next closest living relative.